-The earth's satellite has inspired many works of art, literature and music — and the coming season of the Beethovenfest in Bonn.
-The playbill from September 6-19 has now been announced.
+The earth's satellite has inspired many works of art, literature and music — and this season of the Beethovenfest in Bonn, beginning on September 6.

 The motto also suggests a moment of contemplation and energy intake before the year-long festivities in 2020, 250 years after Ludwig van Beethoven's birth in Bonn.